Delfont Mackintosh Theatres

 Read our thoughts on applying the concept and principles of balance to personal and professional life.

-Over the past 60 years the National Youth Theatre has been investing in dreams discovering, inspiring and nurturing thousands of young people through free and affordable training.
-But CEO and Artistic Director Paul Roseby wanted to elevate the brand much further – empowering young people as a positive force for good and social change.
+For 60 years the NYT has been investing in dreams discovering, inspiring and nurturing thousands of young people.
+But CEO Paul Roseby wanted to elevate the brand further – empowering young people as a force for good and social change.